 PART J: CONDITIONS APPLYING TO ABANDONMENT, RECLAMATION AND CLOSURE

-The Licensee shall implement the Meliadine Interim Closure and Reclamation Plan (ICRP) approved under Part B, Item 12.
+The Licensee shall implement the Meliadine Interim Closure and Reclamation Plan (ICRP)..

-The Licensee shall, within eighteen (18) months of approval of this Licence by the Minister, submit to the Board for approval an updated Interim Closure and Reclamation Plan prepared in accordance with the Guidelines for the Closure and Reclamation of Advanced Mineral Exploration and Mine Sites in the Northwest Territories (MVLWB/AANDC, 2013) and consistent with the Mine Site Reclamation Policy for Nunavut (INAC, 2002).
-In addition to the information required in the Guidelines and Policy, the updated ICRP shall also include the following information:

-Additional details on the Closure and post-Closure soil and Water quality Monitoring Programs, as information becomes available from operational data and from future versions of all applicable management plans.

 The Licensee shall submit to the Board for approval, at least twelve (12) months prior to the expected end of planned mining, a Final Closure and Reclamation Plan.
 The Final Closure and Reclamation Plan shall incorporate revisions, which reflect the pending closed status of the mine, and include: